peter302/GitSearch/README.md

-GitSearch
+GitSearch:

 This project was generated with Angular CLI version 6.1.2.

-Quotes Developer
+Quotes Developer:
 Peter Kuria

-Project name
+Project name:
 GitSearch

-Description
+Description:
 This is an angular app for searching Github profiles and their associated repos and saving new quotes.

-Specifications
+Specifications:
 This app searches for Github profiles and their associated repos when you type the name of any profile in Github

-Setup/Installation Requirements
+Setup/Installation Requirements:
 nternet connection
 Angular and node installations